-Getting healthy should NOT be an expensive undertaking.
+Medical weight loss programs and getting healthy should NOT be expensive.
 Yet, unfortunately, that’s exactly what it’s become.
 The average price of a gym membership is $55 a month – that’s $750 a year.
 The average price of a 2000-calorie diet per day is $3.52 – IF that 2000-calorie diet consists of junk food.
 A 2000-calorie diet consisting of strictly healthy foods? $36.32.
 The average cost of one pound lost on Weight Watchers is $97.
 It’s $130-139 on NutriSystem, $131-174 on Jenny Craig, and $118-126 on a custom-fit diet plan.
 The point I am trying to make is this: losing weight is not cheap!
 (Whoever said that good health is priceless probably never tried to lose weight in America).

 If you’re reading this and cringing at the costs of getting healthy (as I am while writing this), don’t be too discouraged just yet – I have a secret I’d like to share with you, one that the IRS, the government and every other insurance agency out there would like to keep well hidden.
 Many medical weight loss programs are actually tax-deductible.
 Below, I have listed three structures that offer ways to save money on weight loss programs: the HSA, the FSA and the Itemized Medical Expense Deduction (yes, it really is on your tax forms).

 HSA: A health savings account is a tax-exempt account used solely for the purpose of paying for qualified medical expenses.
 These types of accounts allow owners to save money for any and all health care costs and not have that money taxed – ever (so long as it’s used for qualified medical care costs).
 If you go about it correctly, your medical weight loss program may very well be exempt.